Related read: How I Store My Hair Care Products

 What makes a hair product go bad

-• Lack of preservatives.
-DIY hair products and some natural ones don't have preservatives which help the product last longer
+- Lack of preservatives.
+DIY hair products and some natural ones don't have preservatives which helps the product last longer

 How to know when a hair product has gone bad

-• Smell: The may smell bad or smell differently than it normally does
+- Smell: It may smell bad or smell differently than it normally does

-• Color: The color has changed.
-Clear products may start to look cloudy, the product may look lighter or darker than normal
+- Color: The color has changed.
+Clear products may start to look cloudy, and the product may look lighter or darker than normal

-• Expiration date: If you remember when bought and started using the product the expiration date can help you know if you're teetering on the edge of expiration or already there
+- Expiration date: If you remember when you bought and started using the product the expiration date can help you know if you're teetering on the edge of expiration or already there

 The typical shelf life for hair products

 As a general rule of thumb unopened, tightly sealed hair products can last up to 36 months or 3 years.
 Opened products can last 12-24 months in certain conditions.
-Below are some more specific shelf lives for common hair products
+Below are some more specific shelf lives for common hair products- 24 months for hair butters

-• 18 months for non-natural shampoos and conditioner (with lots of preservatives)
+- 18 months for non-natural shampoos and conditioners (with lots of preservatives)

 How to keep your hair products in good shape